 If nucleotide and amino acid sequences within the meaning of Rule 30(1) are disclosed in the European patent application, they are to be represented in a sequence listing which conforms to WIPO Standard ST.25.
 The sequence listing should, where it is filed together with the application, be placed at the end of the application (see WIPO Standard ST.25, point 3).
 The sequence listing must be filed in electronic form, i.e. in TXT format.
-Where the European patent application is filed online, the electronic form is to be attached.
-Data in electronic form must comply with WIPO Standard ST.25, paragraph 39ff.
-Where the sequence listing is in addition voluntarily filed on paper or in PDF format.
-However, if it is, the sequence listing on paper must be identical to the information in electronic form.
-In this case, the applicant or his representative must submit a statement to that effect accompanying the electronic form in accordance with Rule 30(1) and WIPO Standard ST.25.
-See the Decision of the President of the EPO dated 28 April 2011, OJ EPO 2011, 372 and the accompanying Notice from the EPO dated 28 April 2011, OJ EPO 2011, 376.
+Where the European patent application is filed online, the electronic sequence listing in TXT format is to be attached.
+The sequence listing does not need to be filed on paper or in PDF format.
+However, if it is, the sequence listing on paper or in PDF format must be identical to that in TXT format.
+In this case, the applicant or his the appointed representative must submit a statement of identity, andeven though the sequence listing on paper or in PDF format will be disregarded in the further procedure.
+See the Decision of the President of the EPO dated 28 April 2011, OJ EPO 2011, 372, and the Notice from the EPO dated 18 October 2013, OJ EPO 2013, 542.
 Where a sequence listing is filed or corrected after the filing date, the applicant is required to submit a statement that the sequence listing so filed or corrected does not include matter which goes beyond the content of the application as filed.
 Sequence listings filed subsequent to the date of filing are not part of the description and, therefore, not published with the European patent application.

 For applications referring to sequences which belong to the prior art see F‑II, 6.1.